pha5echange/eng-tools/README.md

 16) 'pr_plotter' takes 'results/pr_hot_fam_results.txt' and plots 3 graphs from this (PageRank-Mean Familiarity, PageRank-Mean Hotttnesss, and Mean Hotttness-Mean Familiarity).

-17) Run 'nhm.py' to calculate the Network Hybridity Metric (NHM) for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'nhm.py' also outputs 'data/nhm_plot.txt'.
+17) Run 'nhm.py' to calculate the Network Hybridity Metric (NHM) using method `JG' for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'nhm.py' also outputs 'data/nhm_plot.txt'.

+* OR *

+17a) Run 'nhm_*a.py' to calculate the Network Hybridity Metric (NHM) using method `CR' for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'nhm_*a.py' also outputs 'data/nhm_plot.txt'.

 18) Run nhm_plotter.py' after 'nhm.py' to plot 2 linegraphs (in 'graphs/..').
 One shows 'GraphH' (dashed blue) and 'Mean-NodeH' (solid red).
 The other shows '% H=1.0 hybrid nodes' (dashed blue) and '% Progenitor nodes' (solid red).